Generalizing Fair Top-$k$ Selection: An Integrative Approach: Practical algorithms

 \subsubsection{2-D $k$-level-based algorithm}

 For $n_p = 1$ without an optimization objective, the 2-D $k$-level-based algorithm~\cite{cai2025finding} is an adaptation of an algorithm in \cite{chan1999remarks} (briefly outlined in \cite{basch1996reporting}).
 The algorithm is a sweep-line algorithm using two kinetic tournament trees \cite{basch1996reporting}, $S_1$ and $S_2$, to keep track of the $k$-level cell.
 Viewing the $x$-coordinate of the sweep-line as ``time'', $S_1$ (resp. $S_2$) contains the $k$ (resp. $n-k$) lines lying above (resp. below) at the current time instant.
 The algorithm proceeds by processing internal queue events or updating queues during the sweep.
 During the sweep, the number of protected group member is maintained for the fairness test.
 And the tie-breaking is resolved with the following techniques: (1) Symbolic perturbation~\cite{edelsbrunner1990simulation} for event processing of kinetic tournament trees.
-(2) Guided tree traversal to collect all intersecting lines.
-(3) Greedy approach to compute tight lower and upper bounds on the number of protected group candidates for all possible top-$k$ subsets.
+(2) Carefully identifying pairs of intersecting lines to exchange between $S_1$ and $S_2$.
+(3) Guided tree traversal to collect all intersecting lines.
+(4) Greedy approach to compute tight lower and upper bounds on the number of protected group candidates for all possible top-$k$ subsets.

 \paragraph{Multiple protected groups.} Just as was done in the theoretical $k$-level-based algorithm, to accommodate multiple protected groups, we keep track of the member counts for each protected group within $S_1$ during the sweep.
 For the tie-breaking with $n_p > 1$, after collecting the intersecting lines found by the guided tree traversal of $S_1$ and $S_2$, the dictionary $N$, which maintains the member counts for each protected group during the backtrack search, is initialized using the protected group member counts within $S_1$ and the intersecting lines from $S_1$.
 The array $S$ can also be easily initialized by the set of intersecting lines (from $S_1$ and $S_2$).
 These steps together enable an invocation of the backtracking subroutine.